michiari/POMC/README.md

 $ stack exec -- popacheck file.pomc
 ```

 For more info, please refer to the User's Guide in `docs`.
+We recommend running POPACheck on Ubuntu 24.
+At the moment, POPACheck is reported to have issues on Ubuntu 22, and it might be the case for other not tested yet OS's.